modernish/modernish/README.md

   add a terminator character.
 * Like GNU and unlike BSD, the `-s` option-argument is taken as literal characters and is not parsed for backslash escape codes like `\n`.
-* Unlike GNU and like BSD, the radix point is always a full stop, regardless of the current locale.
+* Unlike GNU and like BSD, the output radix point defaults to a full stop, regardless of the current locale.
 * Unlike GNU and like BSD, if *incr* is not specified, it defaults to -1 if *first* > *last*, 1 otherwise.